deepsense-ai/seahorse/docs/index.md

 ## Setup

-Follow the instructions in [Seahorse Desktop](bundled_image_overview.html) to download and run Seahorse Desktop.
+Follow the instructions at the [Try Seahorse](/downloads.html) page to start your Seahorse instance.

 ## Test It
+Depending on the deployment mode you are using (they are all listed [here](/downloads.html)) Seahorse might be available at different addresses.
+In Seahorse Desktop it's
-Go to <a target="_blank" href="http://172.28.128.100:8000/">http://172.28.128.100:8000/</a>.
+<a target="_blank" href="http://172.28.128.100:8000/">http://172.28.128.100:8000/</a>.
-If Seahorse Desktop was set up correctly, you will see the main page of Seahorse web-based user interface:
+Open it in your browser and you will see the web-based user interface:

 <p style="text-align:center;">
     <img class="centered-image img-responsive" src="./img/seahorse_main.png">